josemarcosrf/melior-transformers/README.md

   to extract sentence embeddings easily using their pre-trained models.

-:warning:

-This library is still under development!
-If you want to use it expect rough edges
+:warning: :construction_worker: This library is still under development!
+If you want to use it expect rough edges :warning:

-:warning: